Better Cardio Fitness Predicts a Longer Life, Study Finds

 There’s no such thing as too much cardio exercise, according to a large new study, which found no upper limit to the benefits of aerobic fitness in terms of reducing risk of death.

-There’s no such thing as too much of a good thing when it comes to cardio exercise, according to a large new study.
+There’s no such thing as too much of a good thing when it comes to cardio fitness, according to a large new study.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy